sectorsedgecommunity/mapping-docs/docs/json/environment.md

 "MinWaterLevel": -1000,
 "MaxWaterLevel": 1024,

-// These seemingly don't work properly anymore.
-Controls water bounds and where modified player movement ends.
+// Controls water bounds and where modified player movement ends on an unknown scale.
 "WaterStartX": 0,
 "WaterEndX": 100,
 "WaterStartZ": 0,